deephyper/deephyper/paper.md

 # Statement of need

 `DeepHyper` is a Python package for parallel hyperparameter optimization or neural architecture search.
-It provides access to a variety of asynchronous parallel black-box optimization algorithms `deephyper.search`.
+It provides access to a variety of asynchronous parallel black-box optimization algorithms `deephyper.hpo`.
 The software offers a variety of parallel programming backends such as Asyncio, threading, processes, Ray, and MPI `deehyper.evaluator`.
 The hyperparameter optimization can be single or multi-objective, composed of mixed variables, using explicit or hidden constraints, and benefit from early-discarding strategies `deephyper.stopper`.
 Leveraging the results of hyperparameter optimization or neural architecture search it provides parallel ensemble algorithms `deephyper.ensemble` that can help improve accuracy or quantify disentangled predictive uncertainty.